duinoWitchery/hd44780/examples/ioClass/hd44780_I2Cexp/README.md

 - `I2CexpDiag`<br>
 Sketch to verify configuation & operation of hd44780 LCDs based on the Hitachi HD44780 and compatible chipsets using I2C extension backpacks that use a simple I2C i/o expander chip.
-Sketch supports testing of multiple displays at once.
+(PCF8574 or MCP23008) Sketch supports testing of multiple displays at once.

 - `LineWrap`<br>
-Sketch to demonstrate linewrap functionality
+Sketch to demonstrate automatic linewrap functionality

 - `MultiDisplay`<br>
-Sketch will display information on multiple displays at once.
+Sketch displays information on multiple displays at once.

 - `ReadWrite`<br>
 The purpose of the sketch is to demonstrate the ability to read data from the LCD.

+- `UpTime`<br>
+Sketch prints the amount of time since the Arduino has been reset.

 - `hd44780examples`<br>
 The hd44780examples subdirectory contains